Azure-Samples/todo-csharp-sql/README.md

 # To Do Application with C# and Azure SQL

-This repo contains a complete sample To Do application that demonstrates how to build an Azure solution using C#, Azure SQL for storage, and Azure Monitor for monitoring and logging.
+A complete sample To Do application that demonstrates how to build an Azure solution using C#, Azure SQL for storage, and Azure Monitor for monitoring and logging.

 ## ⛔ IMPORTANT